lakshmi-intechcode/jng_instr_folder/6_api/extended_api/README.md

 * Make more request to an external api
 * Wrap your request in Python methods and classes
-* Register for a api key to use later
+* Register for a api key to use later(look at google api)

 ---
 ### Context